 This course provides an introduction to neurobiology from an electrophysiological perspective, with an emphasis on ion channel biophysics, quantitative electrical properties of neurons, synaptic physiology, and sensory transduction.
 Its goal is to provide a basis for understanding how information is encoded, transmitted, and decoded in brains, as well as offer an introduction to reading scientific literature.

-Prerequisite: ISP Majors Only or Neuroscience Major with permission of the Neuroscience Director of Undergraduate Studies.
+Prerequisite: Open to all ISP students and available to Neuroscience Majors with permission of instructor or the Director of Undergraduate Studies in Neurobiology.
 Some facility with simple equations and graphing is suggested.

 NEUROSCI 320-0 Animal Behavior (1 Unit)

 Animal behavior from the neuroscience perspective.
 Neurobiological bases of foraging, communication, migration, predator-prey interactions, mating, and parental care.Natural Sciences Distro Area

 NEUROSCI 325-0 Neurobiology of Stress, Adversity, and Resilience (1 Unit)

 This is a writing-intensive course based on class lectures and discussion that draws from primary literature on the neurobiology of stress, stress susceptibility and resilience, to explore biological mechanisms by which adversity can influence mental health and other outcomes.

 NEUROSCI 360-0 Neuroscience of Brain Disorders (1 Unit)